PONG Themed Game Console - Dismantled for reference and curiosity

-In 1982 the Emerson Radio Corporation released its ROM cartridge based 'Arcadia 2001' game console sporting sixty one game titles, ten of which were variants on existing themes.
-The console's design was then on-sold to over thirty two other manufacturers of which Sheen was one; enter the Sheen 2001 Sheen Home Video Centre.
+In 1982 the Emerson Radio Corporation released its ROM cartridge based Arcadia 2001 game console along with sixty one game titles, ten of which were variants on the same theme.
+The console's design was then on-sold to over thirty two other manufacturers and one of them was Sheen.
+Enter the Sheen 2001 Sheen Home Video Centre.

 Okay...
 I'm done.

 Like the Arcadia 2001 the 2001 Sheen Home Video Centre incorporates an Intellivision / ColecoVision approach to the controllers.
 They have fourteen function buttons over which players can place overlay inserts packaged with game cartridges to customise the controller to that game.
 Unlike the Arcadia 2001 the 2001 SHVC doesn't have the Intellivision-like disc control pad into which players can elect to screw a supplied joystick should they prefer that.